flightaware/tohil/Doc/reference/tohil_types.rst

 types for iterators and exceptions.

 Tclobjs and tcldicts are mutable.
-As with native Python types, methods that add, subtract, or rearrange their members in place, and don't return a specific item, returning ``None`` rather than the collection instance itself.
+As with native Python types, methods that add, subtract, or rearrange their members in place, don't return a specific item, returning ``None`` rather than the collection instance itself.

 Some operations are supported by both object types; in particular,